eecs394-s17/clicker/README.md

 Create at least one virtual device.

-Install Appium and Appium Doctor, as necessary.
+Install Appium, Appium Doctor, and ChromeDriver, as necessary.

 ```bash
 npm install appium@latest -g
 npm install appium-doctor -g
 ```

-With Appium 1.6.4 testing a Nexus with Android 7.1.1, I get the error `Chrome version must be >= 55.0.2883.0`.
+With Appium 1.6.4 testing an emulation of a Nexus with Android 7.1.1, I get the error `Chrome version must be >= 55.0.2883.0`.
 To fix, I downloaded the latest ChromeDriver from [the download site](https://sites.google.com/a/chromium.org/chromedriver/downloads) into */usr/local/bin* and pass the file path to Appium.
 See below.